 I resume the DVD and Romana emerges dressed in a pink version of the Doctor’s costume, which I love to bits, but Sue isn’t that fussed about.
 It takes 30 seconds of banter with the Doctor for Sue to make up her mind about Lalla Ward.

-Sue: It’s going to be OK, she’s still Romana.
+Sue: It’s going to be okay, she’s still Romana.

 The TARDIS materialises at their next destination, and the Doctor is overjoyed when the scanner shows them lots and lots of rocks.